colevandersWands/homework-submission/README.md

 Got any other questions?
 Use the label `question`!
 No need for any other labeling, assigning or milestoning.
 You can attach this label to a new issue or to an existing issue.

 What's most important is that you are clear about what you're confused by, what you've tried so far, and any extra links for context (ie. links to your code, to helpful resources, ...).
+When your question is answered you should close the issue.

-When your question is answered you can close the issue.
-And keep an eye out in your Class Repo for new `question` issues, the more you help the more you learn.
+Keep an eye out in your Class Repo for new `question` issues, the more you help the more you learn.

 [TOP](#homework-submission)